finbarr/airbrite-api/README.md

         }
     }

-__Note:__ The "card_token" property allows you to assign and save a Stripe tokenized credit card to the Customer.
+__Note:__ The `card_token` property allows you to assign and save a Stripe tokenized credit card to the Customer.
 This will create a Stripe customer object, which allows you to perform recurring charges and track multiple charges that are associated with the same customer.

 __Attaching a Payment at the time of Order creation:__